Birds of Prey (team): Batgirl and the Birds of Prey

 DC Comics reconfigured the continuity of their shared universe again in 2016 with DC Rebirth.
 The Birds of Prey had their own title once again, now called Batgirl and the Birds of Prey.
 Huntress is aware of Batgirl and Black Canary's secret identities, but they do not seem to be aware of hers.
-The three women form an uneasy alliance in order to take down mutual foes.
+The three women form an uneasy alliance to take down mutual foes.
 Batgirl and Black Canary are attempting to find yet another villain who is using the name "Oracle".
 Issue #4 is essentially Huntress's origin story, showing why she is waging war against certain mob families.

+Brian Azzarello wrote a one-shot graphic novel, DC Black Label, in 2020, titled "Birds of Prey 1".
+Harley Quinn, who is just freed from prison after "serving" out her Suicide Squad time, encounters Black Canary and Huntress, who are battling The Word of the Lord Mexican drug cartel.
+The Joker's Gang is also looking for Harley.

+Dawn of DC

+In June 2023, it was announced that a new Birds of Prey ongoing series would launch on September 6, 2023 as a part of the Dawn of DC relaunch initiative.
+The series is written by Kelly Thompson, drawn by Leonardo Romero, colored by Jordie Bellaire, and lettered by Clayton Cowles.
+The initial line up for the first arc consists of Black Canary, Cassandra Cain / Batgirl, Big Barda, Zealot, and Harley Quinn.